-This is a re-post of a testimonial from Jacqui - a student on our first ever cohort back in 2017.
+This is a re-post of a testimonial from Jacqui - a student on our first ever cohort back in 2017, which took place in Manchester city centre before we moved to fully online teaching in 2020.
 She now works as a Project Manager for Reason Digital.

 I started to learn to code on my own using online platforms such as Code Academy and Free Code Camp I really enjoyed learning to code and wanted to progress at a faster pace.
-Doing research on what was available Manchester Codes seemed like a really good option, the price of the course was lower than other courses in Manchester and there was an option to pay in instalments rather than upfront.
+Doing research on what was available, Command Shift seemed like a really good option.
+The price of the course was lower than other courses in Manchester and there was an option to pay in instalments rather than upfront.
 It was the only course which offered a part-time classroom offer where I was able to continue with my job and learn at the same time, I would have struggled to afford to give up work and learn full time.
 When I met the teacher Joe for the initial suitability interview his enthusiasm for coding and teaching was clear.

 Would you say the course is good value for money?

 The course was significantly lower priced than any other in-person course in Manchester and the ability to learn around work made the course great value for money.
 I believe the course has really accelerated my learning and if I had continued with the free online courses I would not have learnt such a wide range of subjects in the same amount of time.
 In addition to coding, the teacher gave insights into working as a software developer which you would struggle to learn using the free online courses such as pair programming, test driven development and agile working.

 What did you like most about the course?